remexre/tmst/README.md

 Installation
 ------------

-Grab a binary from [Releases](https://github.com/remexre/tmst/releases) or install one from crates.io with `cargo install tmst`.
+Grab an amd64 Linux binary from [Releases](https://github.com/remexre/tmst/releases) or build from source using `cargo install tmst`.

 License
 -------